Do you really “wannabe”?

 I wondered just how long it would be before he was on to the next thing that caught his fancy.
-But, every day, after school, he disappeared into his room working on his guitar.
+But, every day, after school, he disappeared into his room to work on his guitar.

-Two days later, walking in the house getting home from work, I heard a strange noise coming from Fred’s room.
+Two days later, walking into the house and getting home from work, I heard a strange noise coming from Fred’s room.
 I very quietly opened the door.
 Fred sat on the side of his bed strumming his box guitar.

 “Fred, you got it finished,” I said stepping into his room.
 “Congratulations.”

 “Yeah, I got it, but it doesn’t sound as good as I had thought it would,” he said with a scowl on his face.

 “You did it, that’s the important thing,” I said.

 “But it doesn’t sound that good,” he whined, a tear in his eye.

 “Don’t give up.
 Let’s start working on a plan.
 Okay?”